Can Bipolar Turn To Schizophrenia? | How To Interpret Overlapping Symptoms

 Differences In Treatment

-Both illnesses are incurable although they are manageable throughout a patient’s lifetime.
+Both illnesses are incurable although they are manageable throughout a patient’s lifetime by undergoing mental health treatment.

 Treatment for bipolar disorder includes: